Vilsack says the future for biofuels remains bright @BiodieselMag

 Agriculture Secretary Tom Vilsack discussed the important role biofuels and biobased manufacturing play in the rural economy and highlighted the agency’s efforts to support those industries during a Jan.
 20 hearing held by the House Agriculture Committee.

-In his opening statement, Vilsack focused on the phrase “an extraction economy,” and the need to create a circular economy where wealth is created and stays in rural areas.
+In his opening statement, Vilsack focused on the phrase “an extraction economy" and the need to create a circular economy where wealth is created and stays in rural areas.
 He explained that many of the raw resources produced by the ag economy are currently transported long distances, and value-added at some other location.
 As a result, opportunities and jobs are created in areas other than rural America.
-“I think its going to be important to us as we look forward to try to develop what is called a circular economy, in which the wealth is created and stays in rural areas.
+“I think its going to be important to us as we look forward to try to develop what is called a circular economy, in which the wealth is created and stays in rural areas," he said.

 Vilsack offered several examples of a circular economy, including biobased manufacturing.
 “Biofuels is one example, but there are a multitude of ways in which we can convert agricultural waste products into a wide variety of things beyond renewable energy and fuel, to include chemicals, materials, fabrics, fibers—again creating opportunities for farmers and additional income sources as well as rural jobs.”

 He also stressed that climate change creates an opportunity for the ag sector.
-“As well look at ways in which rural lands can be used to sequester carbon—as we embrace climate smart agricultural practices—it opens up a whole new vista of opportunity for farmers to essentially be paid for the carbon sequestration that they are currently doing and will do in the future,” Vilsack said.
+“As we look at ways in which rural lands can be used to sequester carbon—as we embrace climate smart agricultural practices—it opens up a whole new vista of opportunity for farmers to essentially be paid for the carbon sequestration that they are currently doing and will do in the future,” Vilsack said.

 Vilsack also field several questions related to biofuels, the Renewable Fuel Standard, E15 and electric vehicles during the hearing.